krypdoh/MLB-TCKR/README.md

 ### Score Change Glow
 When a score updates, the changed number immediately switches to gold (`#FFD700`).
 After 2.5 seconds it returns to white.
 Away and home scores are tracked independently.
 The glow uses a high-precision elapsed timer and invalidates the render cache automatically to ensure smooth transitions.

+### Moneyline Odds
+Odds are fetched from [The Odds API](https://the-odds-api.com) on a configurable interval (default: 15 minutes).
+A free API account provides enough quota for a full season of use.
+Odds appear inline in the ticker as color-coded moneyline values (e.g., `+820` / `-2200`).
+Odds are shown for scheduled and live games and hidden once a game is final.
+Configure your API key and refresh rate in Settings → Odds tab.

+---

+## Moneyline Odds Setup

+1. Sign up for a free account at [the-odds-api.com](https://the-odds-api.com)
+2. Copy your API key from the dashboard
+3. Open Settings (press `.`) → **Odds** tab
+4. Paste your key into the **Odds API Key** field
+5. Enable **Show Moneyline** and set your preferred **Refresh Interval**
+6. Click OK — odds will appear on the next fetch

 ---

 ## Configuration Files